pawan054/Gfortran-Tutorial/README.md

 # Gfortran-Tutorial
-In this repository, the basics of Gfortran program, mostsly used program language in science for formula transformation,is discussed.
+Hellow! this is me Pawan Joshi from Central Department of Physics, Tribhuvan Univerity.
+In this repository, you can find all the tutorilas and practice codes taught in computational class to 2077 batch students.
+All codes are written in Gfortan and the basics of it is also discussed.